 8. Sibelius Monument

 Established to pay respect to Jean Sibelius, a nationally recognised music composer, this monument is built with more than 600 hollow steel pipes, coming together to form an organ.
 It is a magnificent sight, conveying volumes on Finnish culture and heritage.
+It is the perfect place for all history buffs and culture enthusiasts who wish to know more about the Finnish folks!

 The major attraction is the Turku castle built in the 16-17th century, which is now home to the Turku Museum.
 This old town harbours a shopping center, a Church, a market, and even a Swedish theatre!
 Not to forget its quirky riverside restaurants which satisfies all senses.
+So, make sure you check out one of these while you’re out and about in this land!

 10. Nuuksio National Park